NdriAriel/data354-devOps-challenge/README.md

 ## Getting Started

-To get a local development environment up and running, follow these steps:
+To run the cluster localy from your computer you should follow these steps:

 ### Installation